PART ONE

 “We call them executive assistants,” he said.

+She finished her gin.
 “I’m starting to feel better.
-The boomerang has turned … as we speak.”
+The boomerang has turned… as we speak.”

 “Well then, let’s celebrate.
-How about I buy you a drink?
+How about I buy you another drink?
 Salute boomeranging justice.”
 He smiled.
 “I’m Jonathan.”

 She smiled back.
 “Grace.”